electron/rfcs/text/0003-webcontents-invoke.md

 This pattern also aligns with [Chromium's Out-of-Process iframes (OOPIFs)](https://www.chromium.org/developers/design-documents/oop-iframes/#TOC-Architecture-Overview), in a way that provides a more efficient and secure way to communicate with iframes that are isolated in separate processes.

-The proposed two-way IPC invocation feature aligns with Chromium's Out-of-Process iframes (OOPIFs) in providing a secure and efficient way to communicate with isolated processes.
-OOPIFs are a security feature in Chromium that isolates iframes into separate processes, reducing the attack surface and mitigating the impact of potential vulnerabilities.
-This is achieved by leveraging the same process model used for different sites, where each site is rendered in a separate process.

 By introducing `webContents.invoke()` and `ipcRenderer.handle()`, Electron aims to provide a similar mechanism for cross-process communication, enabling the main process to invoke functionality in the renderer process and vice versa.
 This approach not only streamlines the communication between processes but also enhances security by allowing the isolation of components into separate processes, thereby reducing the potential impact of vulnerabilities.

 ## Unresolved questions

 - I have a [working implementation in a draft PR](https://github.com/electron/electron/pull/42231).
-The exact implementation details regarding timeout management and handling of edge cases need further discussion and refinement.
+The exact implementation details regarding timeout management and handling of edge cases could need further discussion and refinement.
+Open to suggestions on how to make the implementation more robust!
-- Consideration should be given to documentation so developers are well educated and guard for potential failure cases.
+- For areas that we are unable to address with technical implementation, consideration should be given to documentation so developers are well educated and guard for potential failure cases.

 ## Future possibilities

-- Support multiple frames where webContents can take a routingId to invoke from different WebFrameMain instances
+- Support multiple frames where webContents can take a routingId to invoke from different WebFrameMain instances.
+   - Options param can be easily extended by including optional `processId` and `routingId`, then we can invoke a response with webFrameMain with `webFrameMain.fromId(processId, routingId)`.
 - Add internal version for `ipcRendererInternal`
 - Be able to add a more robust implementation by removing the timeout and detect in the C++ code when the frame has navigated or destroyed and be able to reject the promise.